Skip to Content

 On your way over, check the wait times at Magic Kingdom on the My Disney Experience app to get a good idea of which rides have long waits and which don’t.

-Also review your next Genie+ selection.
+Also review your next Multi Pass selection.
 If it’s not for around the time you get to the park, try refreshing the app to see if an earlier time pops up.

 At Magic Kingdom, my top attractions and rides include: